 - Self-acceptance tends to be both negative and positive.

 What Is Self-Esteem?

-If we defined it in another way – Self-esteem is a person’s belief that he or she has self-worth and the ability to succeed.
-The sense of self-worth comes from knowing your strengths and weaknesses, as well as knowing what you are capable of doing.
+If we define it another way, “self-esteem” is a person’s belief that he or she has self-worth and the ability to succeed.
+A sense of self-worth comes from knowing your strengths and weaknesses, as well as what you are capable of doing.
 Aspects of self-esteem include self-confidence, pride, and optimism.

-So, it is essential part in all aspects of life.
+So, it is an essential part of all aspects of life.
 It determines how much we enjoy life and how much we can achieve in our lives.
 If you have low self-esteem, it may affect your behavior, thinking, and relationships with others in your life.